labthings/labthings-fastapi/README.md

 The code is linted with `ruff .`, type checked with `mypy src`, and tested with `pytest`.
 These all run in CI with GitHub Actions.
 The codebase is not even `v0.1` yet so it's still subject to summary rearrangement.

 Dependencies are defined in `pyproject.toml` and can be compiled to `dev-requirements.txt` with:
 ```
 uv pip compile --extra dev --extra server pyproject.toml --output-file dev-requirements.txt
 ```
 If you're not using `uv`, just regular `pip-compile` from `pip-tools` will do the same thing.

+All changes to the codebase should go via pull requests, and should only be merged once all the checks in the `test` job are passing.
+It is preferable to merge code where the `test-with-unpinned-dependencies` job fails, and deal with the dependency issues in another PR, particularly where the required changes are distinct from the code in the PR.

 ## Demo